Michael Thangadurai

-Michael Thangadurai (born 23 August 1983) is an Indian actor and dancer.
+Michael Thangadurai (born 23 August 1983) is an Indian actor and dancer, who works in Tamil films and television.

 Career

 Michael made his acting debut in the youth based soap opera Kana Kaanum Kaalangal in Star Vijay.
 He was the winner of the reality dance show Jodi Number One in Season 4 along with Hemalatha.
 He acted in the film Kanimozhi and later a got a breakthrough with the male lead role in the film Nalanum Nandhiniyum.
 He shot for a film Pathungi Paayanum Thala, which is yet to release.